 The expulsion of the native islanders was a direct result of the Cold War.
-In the mid-1960's, the US was worried about a possible Soviet Expansion in the Indian Ocean and wanted to build a base in the region on an uninhabited island.
-The UK wanting to take advantage of a $11 million subsidy on the Polaris submarine nuclear deterrent was keen to help.
-After considering some alternative islands, and some political "wheeling and dealing" the Chagos Islands were targeted, which at the time was campaigning for independence from the British along with Mauritius.
-In return for Mauritius gaining independence, the Chagos Islands were separated from Mauritius in November 1965 by an Order in Council and renamed the British Indian Ocean Territory (BIOT).
+In the mid-1960s, the US was worried about a possible Soviet Expansion in the Indian Ocean and wanted to build a base in the region on an uninhabited island.
+The UK wanting to take advantage of an $11 million subsidy on the Polaris submarine nuclear deterrent was keen to help.
+After considering some alternative islands, and some political “wheeling and dealing” the Chagos Islands were targeted, which at the time was campaigning for independence from the British along with Mauritius.
+In return for Mauritius gaining independence, the Chagos Islands were separated from Mauritius in November 1965 by an Order in Council and renamed British Indian Ocean Territory (BIOT).

 A “few Tarzans or Man Fridays.”